indraai/indra.team/README.md

 Along with our main instructions we also provide resources on the various aspects of the **#VedicThreefoldAlgorithm**.
 Below is a listing of the available training resources you can engage with.

-- [Five Element System](instructions/five-elements.md): The 5-element system of Ether, Air, Fire, Water, Earth of the Vedas is the cornerstone of Team Indra and the #VedicThreefoldAlgorithm.
+- [Five Element System](instructions/five-elements.md): The 5-element system of 🌈Ether, 💨Air, 🔥Fire, 💦Water, 🌳Earth of the Vedas is the cornerstone of Team Indra and the #VedicThreefoldAlgorithm.

 - [Divine Demonic Scale](instructions/divine-demonic-scale.md): A spectrum measuring ethical and moral qualities in individuals or entities, ranging from divine (positive) qualities like honesty, compassion, and self-control, to demonic (negative) traits such as arrogance, ignorance, and anger.
 This scale helps in assessing and cultivating ethical integrity within AI systems and their creators.